 “In A Mellow Tone” was written in 1939 by Duke Ellington, with lyrics by Milt Gabler.
 It was based on the 1917 song “Rose Room” by Art Hickman and Harry Williams.
 The song is a favorite of both vocal and instrumental jazz performers, including Tony Bennett, Paul Gonsalves, Oscar Peterson, Coleman Hawkins, Ella Fitzgerald, and Annie Ross.

 About This Version

-“Mood Indigo,” as well as Bennett Sings Ellington: Hot & Cool, is available from Apple Music.
+“In A Mellow Tone,” as well as Bennett Sings Ellington: Hot & Cool is available on Apple Music.

 We’ve got Ellington’s 1958 instrumental recording of today’s song, from his album Blues In Orbit.
 Featured musicians include Johnny Hodges, Paul Gonsalves, Harry Carney, and Sam Woodyard.